 Another feature nestled at 11,500 feet of elevation is a trio known as the “Lakes of the Clouds” that requires a 10+ mile round-trip hike.
 Moreover, wildlife is abundant in the wilderness.
-Bighorn sheep, elk and mule deer are all common sightings within the wilderness, but be careful as predatory animals such as lions and bears also wander around.
+Bighorn sheep, elk, and mule deer are all common sightings within the Sangre de Cristos, but be careful as predatory animals such as lions and bears also wander around.

 With its impressing depth and breadth, the Sangre de Cristo Wilderness will surely have something for everyone.
 It can be accessed from a variety of points, including both the west and east sides.